CyrusOfEden/llegos/README.md

 ### Generative Agents

-At the heart of Llegos are the Generative Agents, or GenAgents.
-A [GenAgent](./Llegos/base.py) represents an individual autonomous agent in your system.
+At the heart of Llegos are the Generative Agents, or Behaviors.
+A [Behavior](./llegos/ephemeral.py) represents an individual autonomous agent in your system.
 These agents can be customized to suit a wide range of use cases, allowing you to implement your own unique agent behaviors.

-The GenAgent class in Llegos provides a foundation for creating these agents.
+The Behavior class in Llegos provides a foundation for creating these agents.
 It includes built-in methods for receiving and handling messages, emitting events, and listening to events from other agents.
 This event-driven architecture allows for a reactive programming paradigm where agents can dynamically respond to events occurring within the system.

-GenAgents can be used to model:
+Behaviors can be used to model:

 1. Stateful Agent: An agent maintains some internal state that is updated each time it receives a message.
 2. Decision-Making Agent: An agent receives a message, makes a decision based on the content of the message, and then sends a message with its decision.
 3. Task-Performing Agent: An agent receives a message instructing it to perform a certain task, such as making an API call or computing a result, and then sends a message with the result of the task.
 4. Listening Agent: An agent listens for certain events from other agents and reacts when those events occur.

-## Generative Networks
+## Generative Contexts

-Llegos also introduces the concept of Generative Networks, or GenNetworks.
-GenNetworks provide a way to pass events up the agent network without having to pass intermediate results up manually at every level.
+Llegos also introduces the concept of Contexts.
+Contexts provide a way to pass events up the agent network without having to pass intermediate results up manually at every level.

-A GenNetwork a higher-level structure that represents a network of GenAgents.
-A GenNetwork is a multi-graph where nodes represent GenAgents and edges point to other GenAgents listening to emitted Messages.
-This EventEmitter edge forms a communication channel, where an emitted Message is received by a listening GenAgent.
+A Context a higher-level structure that represents a network of Behaviors.
+A Context is a multi-graph where nodes represent Behaviors and edges point to other Behaviors listening to emitted Messages.
+This EventEmitter edge forms a communication channel, where an emitted Message is received by a listening Behavior.
 This graph-based structure supports a broad spectrum of multi-agent architectures, from simple linear flows to complex network interactions.

-Moreover, GenNetworks provide a context for the agents they contain.
+Moreover, Contexts provide a context for the agents they contain.
 This is particularly valuable in more complex scenarios where an agent's behavior might depend on its network context, say, by providing a directory of other agents.
-GenAgents can leverage their GenNetwork during message propagation.
+Behaviors can leverage their Context during message propagation.
 This enables more sophisticated interactions and cooperation between agents.

-A key advantage of using GenNetworks is that it allows for encapsulation and modularity.
-You can design individual GenAgents with specific behaviors and then compose them into larger, more complex GenNetworks.
-Since GenNetworks subclass GenAgents, you can compose GenNetworks within GenNetworks!
+A key advantage of using Contexts is that it allows for encapsulation and modularity.
+You can design individual Behaviors with specific behaviors and then compose them into larger, more complex Contexts.
+Since Contexts subclass Behaviors, you can compose Contexts within Contexts!
 This recursive ability makes it easier to build deep multi-agent systems.
-In essence, GenNetworks act as a scaffolding for the structure of your multi-agent systems.
+In essence, Contexts act as a scaffolding for the structure of your multi-agent systems.

-GenNetworks can be used to model:
+Contexts can be used to model:

 1. **Multi-Agent Coordination:** Multiple agents coordinate to solve a problem, with each agent handling a different part of the problem.
 2. **Agent Hierarchy:** Agents are organized into a hierarchy, with some agents directing the actions of others.
 3. **Feedback Loop:** Agents form a feedback loop, where the output of one agent feeds into the input of another, and so on.
 4. **Distributed System:** A complex system where tasks are distributed among multiple agents, and the results are collected and combined by another agent.

-## Examples & Quick-Start

-[examples/quickstart.py](./examples/quickstart.py) shows how GenAgent composes openai.ChatCompletion and agent state.
-If you're familiar with Langchain or other agent frameworks, then think of GenAgent as the agent that uses different sub-agents to accomplish a variety of tasks.

-An example of a more complex interaction can be found in [examples/contract_net.py](./examples/contract_net.py), where a Manager agents receives a task, calls for proposals from a group of Contractors, reviews them, ultimately accepting one to delegate the task to.

 ## Future Work